hyperweavers/nidhi/README.md

 ## About

-Nidhi (_Finance in English_) is a collection of privacy focused open source personal finance management applications.
+Nidhi (_Tamil: நிதி; English: Share_) is a collection of privacy focused open source personal finance management applications.

+## List of Applications

-1. Pangu (_Share in English_) is a privacy focused open source personal stock portfolio management application.
+1. Pangu (_Tamil: பங்கு; English: Share_) is a privacy focused open source personal stock portfolio management application.